-From 2009 to 2012, Ja’Niya also launched a jewellery brand, called VII Victory, designing a successful line of hand made body chains and fashion jewellery creations which were sold online.
+From 2009 to 2012, Ja’Niya also launched a jewelry brand, called VII Victory, designing a successful line of handmade body chains and fashion jewelry creations that were sold online.

-Her tireless will to explore and to be involved in more projects lead to a 2019 full of new opportunities in the modelling and acting field, plus the rebranding of her business, which is carving new paths towards a more intense shift.
+Her tireless will to explore and to be involved in more projects led to a 2019 full of new opportunities in the modeling and acting field, plus the rebranding of her business, which is carving new paths towards a more intense shift.

 As intense is the beauty of expressive freedom sculped by her strong personality + energetic humanity that draws the magic of inspiration, filling every human being’s soul with pure style, mindful he:art, joy, love.

 Hello Ja’Niya!
 Tell us more about you and your professional world.
 What is the most exciting part of your job?